mnemnion/JLpeg.jl/docs/src/index.md

 programs, which are only well-suited to parsing of full grammars, a task `JLpeg` also excels at.

+!!! warning "UTF-8 Native"

+    JLpeg is a parser for [UTF-8](https://en.wikipedia.org/wiki/UTF-8), **only**.
+    This is the native encoding for Julia, and the only one anyone should be using, in the author's opinion.
+Text in other encodings must be converted, or JLpeg patterns will simply fail.
+The interface accepts AbstractStrings, which includes those in other encodings, and no attempt is made to detect this particular failure mode.
+JLpeg will parse invalid UTF-8 sequences without throwing errors, and even provides the raw patterns needed to match them, but provides no way to convert patterns to work with any other encoding.

 ## Patterns

 Parsing Expression Grammars are built out of patterns.
 These begin with atomic units